akostrik/stage_telegram_python/README.md

 The reason for using MongoDB is its _MongoDB Atlas_ cloud database service and its popularity.
 The operations affecting the database of this project are simple.
 As a result, another noSql database would likely provide roughly the same functionality and at the same speed.

-_MongoDB Atlas_ provides automatic failover, ensuring high availability, to prevent data loss.
+_MongoDB Atlas_ provides automatic failover to prevent data loss.

 <!-- TOC --><a name="limitations-and-challenges"></a>
 # Limitations and challenges